Japn 340 Japanese Cinema: Okuribito (Departures)

 There are a few things that come through to me in this film:

 1. It's is about the beauty and the harmony that can be found in preparing the human body for its last voyage.
 Mostly considered gross, polluting and unpleasant, in the hands of a master, it becomes something noble and refined.
 The master performs his ritual much the way a Tea Master performs the tea ceremony--with great elegance, beauty and subtle emotion.
+Moreover, the mind becomes empty in a Zen or Daoist fashion, the body functions with effortlessness, or "wu-wei" = "non-striving" in Chinese philsophy.

 Everything is done beautifully and peacefully.
 "One grown cold, [is] restored to beauty for all eternity.
 This was done with calmness, and precicision and, above all, gentle affection."